HERCULES — Tele‑Robotic Ultrasound with Real‑Time Haptics

 National news coverage and a peer‑reviewed feature in IEEE Access highlight a world‑first: safe, high‑fidelity remote ultrasound scanning validated in clinical trials.

-What you’ll see: A real clinical demonstration of remote ultrasound, where the operator controls probe motion and pressure via force‑feedback, maintaining diagnostic image quality without being physically in the room.
+What you see in the video: A real clinical demonstration of remote ultrasound, where the operator controls probe motion and pressure via force‑feedback, maintaining diagnostic image quality without being physically in the room.

 Project Highlights